Dahlsjö Case: Disappearances

-Dahlsjö Trio
+Dahlsjö trio

 Johansson, Dahlsjö and Karlsson were last seen travelling in Dahlsjö's 1956 Volvo PV444.

 What Johansson, Dahlsjö and Karlsson did in the days immediately before their disappearance has not been thoroughly established.
 Dahlsjö's mother Ingrid states that Dahlsjö left his home for the last time on the morning of 28 July 1965, dressed in a brown suit, light blue socks and black shoes.
 Before leaving the apartment, he had told his mother that he was going camping and swimming with friends in Åsa, Kungsbacka.
-At roughly 2:00 AM of 29 July, Dahlsjö and Karlsson visited a mutual friend in the suburb of Olskroken to bid their farewells to him.
-Dahlsjö's activities between roughly 2:00 AM and 2:00 PM on that day are largely undocumented, as he never returned home to his mother.
+At roughly 2:00 am of 29 July, Dahlsjö and Karlsson visited a mutual friend in the suburb of Olskroken to bid their farewells to him.
+Dahlsjö's activities between roughly 2:00 am and 2:00 pm on that day are largely undocumented, as he never returned home to his mother.

-Karlsson arrived at the Swedish Public Employment Service's office at Värmlandsgatan in Masthugget at roughly 6:30 AM on 29 July, staying there until he and a group of other men went out to smoke at 8:00 AM.
+Karlsson arrived at the Swedish Public Employment Service's office at Värmlandsgatan in Masthugget at roughly 6:30 am on 29 July, staying there until he and a group of other men went out to smoke at 8:00 am.
 (Note: This incident has also been attributed as having occurred on 28 July 1965.)
 A driver of a red truck offered Karlsson temporary work for the rest of the morning and most of the noon.
 On the morning of 29 July, Johansson left his family's apartment, leaving behind his work shoes in the hallway which baffled his mother, as Johansson generally was punctual.
 Johansson brought roughly 100 kronor (equivalent to 1226 kronor in 2024) with him.
 As with Dahlsjö, Johansson also informed his mother that he would be going camping in Åsa.
 Johansson did not turn up at work that day, nor is it clear what he did as a substitute to working on that day.
 Johansson's sister last sighted her brother a few days before 29 July, walking down Mellangatan towards Frigångsgatan in Haga.

 The trio congregated at Café Mården in Haga at some point shortly after noon on 29 July, though it is unknown what they ordered there.
-At about 3:00 PM, Johansson, Karlsson and Dahlsjö left the café, entered Dahlsjö's midnight blue Volvo PV444, with Karlsson in the driver's seat, and drove off.
+At about 3:00 pm, Johansson, Karlsson and Dahlsjö left the café, entered Dahlsjö's midnight blue Volvo PV444, with Karlsson in the driver's seat, and drove off.
 This is the last confirmed sighting of the trio.
-(Note: Older sources often cite the trio's last sighting as having drove out of an back alley on Risåsgatan in Annedal during that morning, something later corrected in newer sources.)
+(Note: Older sources often cite the trio's last sighting as having drove out of a back alley on Risåsgatan in Annedal during that morning, something later corrected in newer sources.)